einsteinpy/einsteinpy/README.rst

 * NumPy, for basic numerical routines
 * Astropy, for physical units and time handling
-* numba (optional), for accelerating the code
+* Numba (optional), for accelerating the code
-* matplotlib, for geodesics plotting and visualisations.
+* Matplotlib, for geodesics plotting and visualizations.
 * SciPy, for solving ordinary differential equations.
 * SymPy (optional), for symbolic calculations related to GR.